TwanoO67/bootstraping-ngx-admin-lte/README.md

 ### User box

-This widget is registred to the user service
+This widget is registred to the user service (for the current user display)

 ### Menu Aside

 This widget handle the left navigation Menu

+It is registred to the user service (for the current user display)

 ### AlertComponent (deprecated, use ng2-bootstrap)